 As meat has become synonymous with protein, many consumers struggle to identify non-meat sources of this dietary building block.
-But adequate protein needs are easily attained through a well-planned diet.
-And, plant-based protein typically contains more fiber and less fat, both cornerstones of a heart-healthy diet.
-There are many versatile plant-based sources of protein that fit into a healthy eating plan: legumes (beans and peas), soy products, whole grains, nuts and (for lacto-ovo vegetarians) low-fat or fat-free dairy and eggs.
+But adequate protein needs easily are attained through a well-planned diet.
+And plant-based protein typically contains more fiber and less saturated fat, factors that are cornerstones of a heart-healthy diet.
+There are many versatile plant-based sources of protein that fit into a healthy eating plan: legumes (beans, lentils, peas and peanuts), soy products, whole grains, nuts, seeds and (for lacto-ovo vegetarians) low-fat or fat-free dairy and eggs.

-Dairy is not the only food source that can help protect your bones.
-"A number of nutrients are needed for bone health, including calcium, vitamin D and protein," says Mangels.
+Dairy is not the only food that can help build and protect strong bones.
+A number of nutrients are needed for bone health, including calcium, vitamin D and protein.
 Each of these nutrients can be found in plant foods such as kale, broccoli, bok choy, calcium-set tofu and fortified soymilk.
-Some vegetables like spinach and rhubarb are good sources of calcium, but they are also high in oxalates, which decrease calcium absorption, so include a wide variety of other green vegetables more often.
+Some vegetables such as spinach and rhubarb are good sources of calcium, but they also are high in oxalates, which decrease calcium absorption, so include a wide variety of other leafy green vegetables more often.

 For infants, children and adolescents, a vegetarian diet can promote normal growth.
 As with adults, vegan children may have slightly higher protein needs because of how the body digests plant protein.
 However, these needs typically can be fulfilled if the diet provides enough calories and diversity of foods.

-And while most competitive athletes require increased energy, protein and nutrient needs for optimal performance, there's no reason that they can't get everything they need nutritionally from plant sources.
+And while most competitive athletes require increased energy, protein and nutrient needs for optimal performance, there's no reason they can't get everything they need nutritionally from plant sources.
 All it takes is a little diligence in menu planning.